 Whether the timeshare is rented out directly or through a letting agent is irrelevant.

-Example: Henri rents out his timeshare in Levi.
+Henri rents out his timeshare in Levi.
 He commissions a letting agent to deal with the rental.
 According to the contract, the property can be rented out during weeks 2–14 and weeks 16–52.
-Henri can use the property during these times if the letting agent fails to find a tenant.
+During all the other weeks of the year, Henri can use the property.
+In addition, Henri can also use the property during weeks 2–14 and weeks 16–52 if the letting agent fails to find a tenant.

 Henri can only deduct costs that were incurred while the property was rented out.
 The property was rented out for a total of eight weeks.
 Henri can therefore make the following deductions:

 - 15% of overheads (8 weeks / 52 weeks = 15%)

 - 100% of costs directly related to renting out the property

 The property is deemed to have been in personal use for 44 weeks (52 weeks – 8 weeks).

 Henri can therefore deduct from his rental income

 - overheads in the amount of 15% × (12 months × €150) = €270

 - costs directly related to renting out the property in the amount of €200 + €50 = €250